Julie Chu: International hockey

 Chu was the leading scorer at the 2009 Women's World Ice Hockey Championships tournament with ten points (five goals, five assists).

-As of May 8, 2015, Chu had not decided on whether or not she will return to international competition.

 Professional hockey

 From 2007 to 2010, Chu played forward for the professional hockey Minnesota Whitecaps of the WWHL and won the 2010 Clarkson Cup.
 In 2010–11, she joined the Montreal Stars in the Canadian Women's Hockey League (CWHL) and claimed her second consecutive Clarkson Cup title, becoming the first player to win the Clarkson Cup with two different teams.
 In 2010–11 season, Chu was one of the top-5 leading scorers, racking up 35 points, 5 goals and 30 assists in only 19 games.

 Chu has also participated in both the inaugural (2014) and second (2015–16) annual CWHL All-Star Games.

 Chu and forward Natalie Spooner, from the Toronto Furies, were voted captains by the public for the second annual CWHL All-Star Game, taking place January 23, 2016 at the Air Canada Centre in Toronto, Ontario.
-More than 33,000 votes were cast during the public voting period, with Chu leading the polls, receiving 34% of the votes and Spooner coming in second with 23% in the public poll, which ran Dec.
-15-Jan.
-15 at www.CWHL.ca.
-The event makes Chu the first non-Canadian CWHL All-Star Captain and the first visible-minority player to be named captain at an All-Star Game.
+More than 33,000 votes were cast during the public voting period, with Chu leading the polls, receiving 34% of the votes and Spooner coming in second with 23% in the public poll.
+The event made Chu the first non-Canadian CWHL All-Star Captain and the first visible-minority player to be named captain at an All-Star Game.
 Chu's Team Black went on to defeat Spooner's Team White by a score of 5–1.

 Coaching career

-In 2007–08 Chu was an assistant coach for the University of Minnesota-Duluth and helped the Bulldogs women's ice hockey team win their fourth NCAA Division I national championship.
+In 2007–08 Chu was an assistant coach for the University of Minnesota Duluth and helped the Bulldogs women's ice hockey team win their fourth NCAA Division I national championship.
 In the 2010–2011 hockey season, she joined the Union College women's hockey coaching staff, serving as assistant coach.
 She stepped down after the 2012–2013 season to focus full-time for the 2014 Winter Olympics in Sochi, Russia.

-Chu currently coaches the Concordia Stingers' women's ice hockey team.
+In 2014, Chu became an assistant coach with the Concordia Stingers women's ice hockey team.
+By 2024, she had become head coach of the Stingers.

 Personal life

 Chu is married to Canadian hockey player and Olympic gold medalist Caroline Ouellette.
-Chu and Ouellette were both teammates for Les Canadiennes de Montréal and served together as assistant coaches of the University of Minnesota-Duluth and the Concordia Stingers.
-They previously captained their respective national women's hockey teams which have a huge rivalry, and skated against each other in three Olympic gold medal finals (2002, 2010, 2014) and over half a dozen world championships.
-They have two daughters, Liv (born November 2017) and Tessa (born May 2021).
-Chu became a permanent resident of Canada.
+Chu and Ouellette were both teammates for Les Canadiennes and served together as assistant coaches of the University of Minnesota Duluth and the Concordia Stingers.
+They previously captained their respective rivaling national teams, and skated against each other in three Olympic gold medal finals (2002, 2010, 2014) and over half a dozen world championships.
+They have two daughters.
+Chu is a permanent resident of Canada.